 A B2 speaker could aim to impress with their specific technical knowledge (don’t go overboard, no one likes a know-it-all…), and explain in greater detail what they like to do.
 You’ll also be a lot better at figuring out how much chemistry is going on between you and your date.

 At this level, there is an increasing confidence in the use of colloquialisms, informal language, and slang too, helping you sound a little more casual and relaxed.
-Very helpful to stay cool on that Tinder date!

 The CEFR C1 Level: Fluent conversation